Coolmeteor/Eventic/api/README.md

 Python Virtual Environment Setup Guide

 ## 1. Create virtual environment(For the first time)
-**Make sure you are in Eventic folder.** If you created it before, you can skip this step.
+**Make sure you are in Eventic (root) folder.** If you created it before, you can skip this step.
 But the name of folder should be "venv" since "venv" is ignored when to push by .gitignore.
 ```bash
 python -m venv venv
 ```